- Iron supplements for pregnant women

 Folic Acid/ Folate

-Although we are most familiar with the importance of Folic acid in relation to taking it pre-conceptively and during pregnancy to reduce the risk of neural tubal defects in baby’s it also has important functions in postnatal recovery.
+Although we are most familiar with the importance of Folic acid in relation to taking it pre-conceptive and during pregnancy to reduce the risk of neural tubal defects in baby’s it also has important functions in postnatal recovery.

 Folic acid is also important in the production of healthy blood cells (alongside iIron), something that we know aids healing in the postpartum period.